appstonelabgit/apsl_ads_flutter/README.md

 # Apsl Ads Flutter

-**Show some 💙, 👍 the package & ⭐️ the repo to support the project**
+**Please show some ❤️ to the package, give it a 👍, and ⭐️ the repo to support the project!**

-To easily integrate ads from different ad networks into your flutter app.
+Simplify the integration of ads from various ad networks into your Flutter app effortlessly.

 ## Features